JQ3B94/JGA5Marlin/README.md

 # JGA5Marlin
-This is a repository containing the latest known functional firmware for the JGAroura/JGCreate A5
+This is a repository containing the latest known functional firmware drivers and assorted other files for the JGAroura/JGCreate A5

 this repository exists as it took me 6 hours and about 30 attempts to update the firmware due to the fact that official support for this printer is effectely non existant and the official config files for marlin caused me unexpected errors , this repository should allow an almost plug and play experiance